-And all of these big, recent trends in customer/prospect behavior, expectations and communication platforms that drive the trend toward micromarketing:
+And all of these big, recent trends in customer/prospect behavior, expectations and communication platforms that drive the trend toward micro-marketing:

-The more personally and intimately marketing communications can be customized for each recipient, the more effective and persuasive they will be.
+- The more personally and intimately marketing communications can be customized for each recipient, the more effective and persuasive they will be.
 Accomplishing this requires specific methodology to enable precise, narrow segmentation of target audiences and the ability to deliver individualized communications efficiently.

 - Even as much as the environment has changed in the last several years, successful marketing still comes down to a core ability to communicate and connect with prospects and customers by reaching:

-- A. The Right Audience, with
+- 1. The right audience

-- B. The Right Delivery Channel, with
+- 2. The right delivery channels

-- C. The Right Message, with
+- 3. The right message

-- D. The Right Timing.
+- 4. The right timing

 All of which requires a keen mastery of technological horsepower and best-practice marketing experience.
-It also requires complex, multivariable database analysis accomplished dynamically with what the data gurus refer to as "data deep diving."
+It also requires complex, multi-variable database analysis accomplished dynamically with what the data gurus refer to as "data deep diving."
 Huge amounts of data need sophisticated software, powered by extraordinary computing capability and experts experienced in mathematics, programming, and IT, as well as comprehensive strategic thinking.
 This technology was not affordably available to marketers even just a couple of years ago.
 Today, it is still demanding in terms of the budget for those that try to reinvent the wheel and the cross-disciplined expertise that is required to deploy it.